 TEAM CHEVY ADVANCE

-CHEVY RACING FOR THE FANS AT DARLINGTON RACEWAY:
+CHEVY RACING FOR THE FANS AT DOVER INTERNATIONAL SPEEDWAY:

-o Over-the-Wall pit crew for Juan Pablo Montoya’s No. 42 Target Chevrolet will sign autographs at 4:30 p.m. on Saturday in the Team Chevy Racing display
+o The Over-the-Wall pit crew for Bowyers No. 33 Chevrolet will sign autographs for fans at 10:00 a.m.

 TEAM CHEVY IN NASCAR SPRINT CUP SERIES (NSCS) COMPETITION:

 · Chevrolet has won 34 NASCAR Sprint Cup Series (NSCS) Manufacturers Championships

 · Team Chevy drivers have scored 674 wins AND 614 poles in NSCS competition

 · In 2010, Jimmie Johnson and the No. 48 Lowes Hendrick Motorsports Chevrolet team scored their unprecedented fifth consecutive drivers and owners NSCS championships

 * Team Chevy drivers have won 31 of 81 previous NASCAR Sprint Cup Series (NSCS) races at Dover International Speedway (Dover)